Javlon3002/Virtual_Conference_room_with_real_time_communication/README.md

-In this Github repository, we are gonna implement real-time communication between Unity and web browser.
+Welcome to this GitHub repository where we will be implementing a real-time communication between a web browser and Unity environment.
-Please follow the this repository step by step.